Morrism1/react-recipes/README.md

 # RECIPE

 This project is a Meals Recipes, developed using React and Redux.
 Using the Mealsdb Api for the Data.
+A catalogue of Recipes.

 ![screely-1621903179384](https://user-images.githubusercontent.com/46853433/119422988-87bfa480-bd02-11eb-9961-614dac4c4cfb.png)